matthewskills/StationSite-API/README.md

-# stationsite-API
+# StationSite API

-A RESTful API for storing/retrieving radio station data.
+StationSite API is a RESTful api for storing and retreiving radio stations, programmes and schedules on the StationSite platform.

+**This app aswel as the full StationSite platform is in the earliest stages of developement** for more information contact mail@matthew.mx